 However, instead of giving you the money now and you paying it back, you make monthly payments into your account.
 When your payment period is over, you get to use the money you saved.

 There are quite a few companies out there that offer these types of “loans.”
-You’ll want to take some time to research your options, of course, but our favorite is Self.
+Of course, you’ll want to take some time to research your options, but you can peruse some of our favorites here.

 Want to learn more about credit builder loans?
 Check out this video: